HTTP-RPC/Kilo/README.md

 The servlet returns an HTTP 200 status code on successful method completion.
 If any exception is thrown, HTTP 500 is returned.

 Servlet security is provided by the underlying servlet container.
 See the Java EE documentation for more information.

+### Service Descriptors
+`RequestDispatcherServlet` will automatically generate a service descriptor document in response to a GET on the service root URL.
+Localized descriptions for service methods and parameter descriptions can be specified via resource bundles.
+The resource bundles must have the same name as the service and must be formatted as follows:

+    method: <method description>
+    method_parameter1: <parameter 1 description>
+    method_parameter2: <parameter 2 description>
+    ...

+For example, localized descriptions for `MathService`'s `add()` and `addValues()` methods might be specified in a file named _MathService.properties_ as follows:

+    add: Returns the sum of two numbers.
+    add_a: The first number.
+    add_b: The second number.

+    addValues: Returns the sum of a list of values.
+    addValues_values: The values to add.

 ## BeanAdapter Class
 The `BeanAdapter` class allows the contents of a Java Bean object to be returned from a service method.
 This class implements the `Map` interface and exposes any Bean properties defined by the object as entries in the map, allowing custom types to be serialized to JSON.
 Nested Bean properties are supported.